hlml-toronto/studyGroup/README.md

 ### Any other changes to the website

-Once you've made any changes and are happy with how it turned out, use git to commit your changes and push the code back to the remote repo.
+Once you've made any changes and are happy with how it turned out, use git to commit your changes and push the code back to the remote repository.
 The changes should take a couple of minutes to appear live.

 This is meant to be a collaborative group and, as such, the building of the website is similarly a cooperative process.